Cross-forest migration from Office 365 to Exchange 2010/2013/2016

 Make sure that the software user who runs the migration is a local administrator.

 When you start the program, you will see the Dashboard tab.
 Click Create a new migration job link on the How to start card.
 Select the source server type: Office 365.
 The Create Office 365 migration job wizard will open.
 Set the name of the job and click Next to proceed to the Source mailboxes step.
 If this is your first migration job, you will need to configure a connection to the Office 365 tenant that will be used as the source of your migration.
 Click Add new source connection in the Source server drop-down menu and a wizard will open.
-You need to complete two steps:
+You need to complete three steps:

 - Admin account – provide the email address and password for an Office 365 account.
 If this account has multi-factor authentication enabled, enter the app password instead (learn more).

-- Configuration - this process configures your Office 365 connection and checks whether the account provided in the previous step has the necessary roles assigned.
+- Configuration – this process configures your Office 365 connection and checks whether the account provided in the previous step has the necessary roles assigned.
 If not, the program will attempt to assign them automatically.
-In such a case, you may be asked to provide the credentials of another account that is assigned the Global administrator role.
+In such a case, you might be asked to provide the credentials of another account that is assigned the Global administrator role.
 This account will not be used to connect to the Office 365 tenant, but only to assign the missing roles.